ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory

-To overcome these limitations, we propose \name, a novel method to automatically generate plausible robotic manipulation videos given a third-view observation image along with an instruction.
-The key idea is to first reconstruct a 3D occupancy representation of the scene and plan a physically valid, short manipulation trajectory from the robot end-effector to the manipulated object, and to the destination.
-We then synthesize the corresponding video conditioned on this planned trajectory.
-The overall functionality of our method is shown in Fig. \ref{fig:overview}.
+To overcome these limitations, we propose \name, a novel method to automatically generate both realistic and physically-plausible robotic manipulation videos given a third-view observation image along with an instruction.
+The key idea is to first reconstruct a 3D occupancy representation of the scene and plan a physically valid, short manipulation trajectory with reasonable speed from the robot end-effector to the manipulated object, and then to the destination.
+Afterwards, we apply a parameter-free strategy that transforms the initial image latent to a temporally coherent latent video by masked replacement following the 3D trajectories of both end-effector and object, achieving precise spatial control, finally, the manipulation video is synthesized with diffusion model conditioned on the latent video.

-Specifically, we first construct the 3D occupancy from third-view observations.
-Second, we extract 3D trajectories for the end-effector and the target object, spanning from the initiation state to task completion, the trajectories are then post-processed according to a predefined velocity profile.
-Finally, we employ an efficient diffusion-based latent editing strategy that transforms the initial image latent into a temporally coherent video latent, which is then concatenated with noised video latent to serve as guidance.
-This method introduces no additional parameters beyond the original diffusion model.
-In conclusion, our key contributions are threefold. \begin{itemize} \item We propose a novel occupancy-aware 3D trajectory planner that yields physically plausible, collision-free, and length-efficient end-effector trajectories. \item We introduce a simple and efficient trajectory conditioned video generation scheme, which seamlessly plugs into diffusion-based models without extra parameters or auxiliary modules. \item Our comprehensive experiments across diverse manipulation scenarios demonstrate that \name achieves SOTA performance in robotic trajectory-conditioned video generation, outperforming existing methods across multiple video quality metrics while maintaining precise trajectory control. \end{itemize}
+In conclusion, our key contributions are threefold. \begin{itemize} \item We propose a novel occupancy-aware 3D trajectory planner that yields collision-free, length-efficient end-effector trajectories with reasonable velocities. \item We introduce a simple yet efficient trajectory-to-video synthesis scheme, which seamlessly plugs into diffusion-based models without any auxiliary modules. \item Our comprehensive experiments across diverse manipulation scenarios demonstrate that \name achieves SOTA performance across multiple video quality metrics in robotic trajectory-conditioned video generation, while maintaining precise trajectory control. \end{itemize}